nonnb/nonnb.github.io/src/SmartGit/Manual/GitConcepts/GitLargeFileStorage.md

 The below command line options may be useful if you prefer manual interaction or want to see the equivalent SmartGit behaviour:

 #### Tip
-> If you are new to Git-LFS, there's a tutorial on how to use Git LFS from the command line on [GitHub](https://github.com/git-lfs/git-lfs/wiki/Tutorial)
+> - If you are new to Git-LFS, there's a tutorial on how to use Git LFS from the command line on [GitHub](https://github.com/git-lfs/git-lfs/wiki/Tutorial)
-> We recommend using [SmartGit's LFS features ](../Integrations/Git-LFS.md) to automatically handle much of the complexity of installing and managing LFS actions on a repository.
+> - However, we recommend using [SmartGit's LFS features ](../Integrations/Git-LFS.md) to automatically handle much of the complexity of installing and managing LFS actions on a repository.

 ### Installing the LFS client on a local computer: